CrazyCoder613/awesome-vue/README.md

 - [vue-axios-plugin](https://github.com/yugasun/vue-axios-plugin) - A plugin that combines axios with Vuejs, making http request more easier.
 - [zipkin-instrumentation-vue-resource](https://github.com/elgris/zipkin-instrumentation-vue-resource) - An interceptor for `vue-resource` that instruments outgoing HTTP requests with [Zipkin](https://github.com/openzipkin/zipkin)
 - [vue-api-query](https://github.com/robsontenorio/vue-api-query) - Elegant and simple way to build requests for REST API.
-- [vue-chimera](https://github.com/SasanFarrokh/vue-chimera) - A full-featured RESTful resource based client, compatible with Nuxt.js and allows server-side fetch.
+- [vue-chimera](https://github.com/SasanFarrokh/vue-chimera) - A full-featured RESTful resource based client, compatible with Nuxt.js and allows server side fetch.
 - [vue-apis](https://github.com/ChangedenCZD/vue-apis) - A vue plug-in integrated with axios that chain-builds API instances.
 Available from the context of a vue instance (eg: this.\$apis.apiName()).
-- [rexios](https://github.com/Scrum/rexios) - Utils normalize url, data, params for axios when using rest api request.
-- [vue-axillo](https://github.com/Scrum/vue-axillo) - Composable Axios for REST API with query notation GraphQL.

 #### i18n